-Time and Manner of Providing Acknowledgment to the IRS - A charity must report the information contained in the contemporaneous written acknowledgment to the IRS.
-If the charity provided the acknowledgment after December 31, 2005, it must use Copy A of Form 1098-C to report the information to the IRS.
-However, if the charity provided the acknowledgment before January 1, 2006, it can either file a copy of the acknowledgment or Copy A of Form 1098-C. Form 1098-C is due by February 28 (March 31 if filing electronically) of the year following the year in which the charity provides the acknowledgment to the donor.
+Time and Manner of Providing Acknowledgment to the IRS - A charity must report the information contained in the contemporaneous written acknowledgment to the IRS on Form 1098-C. Form 1098-C is due by February 28 (March 31 if filing electronically) of the year following the year in which the charity provides the acknowledgment to the donor.

 Penalties - For a written acknowledgment of a vehicle contribution deduction of more than \$500, a penalty applies if a charity knowingly furnishes the donor with a false or fraudulent acknowledgment, or knowingly fails to furnish an acknowledgment with the required information.
 In the case of an acknowledgment related to the sale of a vehicle, the penalty is the greater of the product of the highest tax rate (currently 35 percent) and the sales price stated on the acknowledgment or the gross proceeds from the sale.
 In the case of an acknowledgment that is not based on gross proceeds, the penalty is the greater of the product of the highest tax rate (currently 35 percent) and the claimed value of the vehicle, or \$5,000.